radaeze/radaeze.github.io/:resume.md

   Advocate for improvements as the documentation lead for the MySQL product.
 + Facilitate Team Health Assessments and Anxiety Parties, workshops that are designed to promote "teaminess" and psychological safety.
 + Present at college recruiting events about technical writing.
-+ Lead a working group for editing the internal wiki.
++ Facilitate working groups for editing an internal wiki and style guide.

 Technical Writing Intern
 June 2018 – September 2018